 How can composite bonding make a difference to my smile?

-Patients often come to me being not quite happy with their smiles.
+Patients often come to our Fulham dentists being not quite happy with their smiles.
 This will sometimes be that the shape of their teeth is different from their “ideal’ look due to wear and tear, accidental damage, lack of symmetry, or just down to the fact the natural anatomical shape of a person’s teeth is a bit ‘different’.
 Composite bonding is a part of aesthetic dentistry where white filling material is sculpted onto your teeth to change the appearance closer to this ‘ideal’ look.

 What does minimally invasive dentistry mean for me?

 Dental adhesives are really changing the way we view dentistry.
 In the past we had to rely on ‘mechanical retention’ to fix dental problems.
 A couple of examples of this are we tended to use filling materials like amalgam which doesn’t glue to a tooth but had to be packed into a cavity which relied on undercuts to keep it in.
 Another is when a tooth has significant damage it may require a crown.
 We had to cut a tooth down significantly so a crown would slot over it to provide the ‘mechanical’ retention to keep it on.
 These techniques are still used and have a lot of merit in certain situations – but can be quite destructive in biological terms – i.e., a lot of tooth is destroyed.

 Using modern day techniques, we can rely more on ‘bonding’ – i.e., gluing things in place.
 We can rely less on the more destructive mechanical techniques.
 This will help preserve tooth structure, help avoid root canal treatments, and inevitably keep teeth functioning in people’s mouths for longer.